Frontline Church: Overview

-In 2015 John Harding became Senior Pastor taking over from Dave Connolly and Nic Harding who founded Frontline Church in 1991.

 History

 The Early Years 1991-1995

-Frontline Church was founded in 1991 by Pastors Nic Harding and Dave Connolly when they joined their 2 congregations together.
+Frontline Church was founded in 1991 by Pastors Nic Harding and Dave Connolly when they joined their two congregations together.

 In 1993 Dave Sharples founded Kids Klub, a modern-day Sunday school that set out to make church accessible and relevant to inner city kids.
-In 2012 Dave was appointed an MBE in recognition of his 19 years of service to children and young people in Liverpool.
+In 2012 Sharples was appointed an MBE in recognition of his 19 years of service to children and young people in Liverpool.

 Wavertree Building 1996-2011

 In 1996, when Frontline had around 300 people in their congregation, they purchased an old army barracks in the area of Wavertree.
 This building was completely renovated and refurbished and was called the 'Frontline Centre'.